11-05-2013 :: 10:14 by Gergely Polonkai

 Config.pm, you will also need to install

 By default SELinux doesn't permit any network connection to be initiated by Apache.
-As OTRS needs to connect to its database, you will have to enable it.
+As OTRS needs to connect to its database, you need to enable it.
 In older distributions, the

-httpd_can_network_connect was the SELinux bool for this, but recent installations also have a
+httpd_can_network_connect was the SELinux boolean for this, but recent installations also have a

 httpd_can_network_connect_db flag.
 As far as I know, this enables all network connections to the well-known database servers' default port, but I will have to check for it.
 For me, with a MySQL listening on its standard port, the